aidl-2021-betastar/betastar/README.md

 In addition, we used a more sophisticated version of this advantatge function called Generalized Advantatge Estimation (GAE).
 Nonetheless, the idea remains the same.
 This GAE has an optimal bias-variance trade-off which provides both nice stability and speed to the training progress.
 Detailed information may be found in John Schulman, 2017 and https://towardsdatascience.com/generalized-advantage-estimate-maths-and-code-b5d5bd3ce737.

 To conclude, we also added an entropy term to be backpropagated in the network.
 In RL, it exists a fundamental problem called the "Exploration vs. Exploitation dilemma".
 Once the agent has a reasonably good policy, what is better, to keep exploting it or explore new states of the environment which may in the end report better outcomes?
-It has been shown (Haarnoja et al, 2017) that incorporating the entropy of the policy to the loss backpropagation optimaly helps to find an optimal solution to the afore mentioned dilemma.
+It has been shown (Haarnoja et al, 2017) that incorporating the entropy of the policy to the loss backpropagation helps to find an optimal solution to the afore mentioned dilemma.

 ## Neural Network